-- Personal safety eg exploitation, sexual exploitation, online safety, heathy relationships and risk taking behaviour
+- Personal safety eg exploitation, sexual exploitation, online safety, healthy relationships and risk-taking behaviour

 - Personal and social development (including skills for life, learning and work)

-- Support to build resilience and decision making skills which contribute to their wellbeing
+- Support to build resilience and decision making skills that contribute to their wellbeing

 - Preventing offending behaviour